DataDog/documentation/content/en/monitors/guide/best-practices-for-live-process-monitoring.md

 By increasing the evaluation window, you can ensure that you are only alerted if a behavior is happening consistently, not temporarily.

 - To avoid false positives, use a minimum interval of **5 minutes**.
-- If your monitor uses tags that come from a cloud provider crawler, use a minimum interval of **15 minutes**.
+- If your monitor uses tags that come from a cloud provider integration, use a minimum interval of **15 minutes**.
 - To avoid delayed alerts, use a maximum interval of **1 hour**.

 For additional guidelines, see [Best Practices to Prevent Alert Fatigue][2].